zwind66/HTML-CSS-Git-Challenge-Code-Refactor/README.md

-# Code Refa# 01 HTML, CSS, and Git: Code Refactor
+# Shuai's Assignment 1: Code Refactor For Horiseon Website

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities and/or socio-economic restrictions have access to their website.
 Accessible websites are better optimized for search engines, and help companies avoid litigation.